ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 ## What's considered a breaking change?

-Breaking changes for things that are explicitly marked as public APIs.
+Breaking changes are for things that are explicitly marked as public API.
 Stuff like:

 - Named exports exposed via the main entry point.
 - Props (names as well as expected values).